aogriffiths/matrix-from-vector/docs/generated/api/matrix-scan.matrix.corner.md

 ## Matrix.Corner enum

 The four corners of the matrix.
-The vector must start in one of these corners.
+The array must start in one of these corners.

 <b>Signature:</b>